PlanetHuntingInPython/PlanetHuntingStudents/README.md

 - In class DataAnalyser -- Functions
 plot()
     * Parameters : self, plotType=""
     * plots graphs of two case types - a regular scatter plot of times against flux and a phase folded graph that calls another function __getPhaseFoldedTime() and plots the returned value against flux.
+    * It then shows the graph plotted with time against flux __getPhaseFoldedTime()
+    * Parameters : self
+    * finds the phase folded time if there isn't a value stored in self.phaseFoldedTime already from the orbital period
+    * returns the phase folded time in self.phaseFoldedTime getOrbitalPeriod()
+    * Parameters : self
+    * returns the orbital period if self.period is not none and calls the function __calculateOrbitalPeriod() if there is no current orbital period calculated and then returns the output of the function getTransitLength()
+    * Parameters : self
+    * returns the transit length if self.transitLength is not none and calls the function getPhase() if there is no current transit length calculated and then returns the output of the function getPhase()
+    * Parameters : self
+    * if there is no current value for self.phase this function will get the values of firstTransitStart and firstTransitPeak from the function __findTransitBounds() (rounded to 2 significant figures).
+From those two values it then performs calculations to work out self.phase and self.transitLength
+    * The program then returns self.phase
+__calculateOrbitalPeriod()
+    * Parameters : self
+    *